 “How the Next Generation of Parents Are Dealing with Parenthood” paints an interesting picture.
-One of moms and dads who are highly invested in their kids’ lives and well-being, yet ill-prepared to deal with the financial realities of their future.
+One of moms and dads who are highly invested in their kids’ lives and well-being, yet ill-prepared to deal with financial realities.

-Next generation parents with children between the ages of 0-5 are spending about $10,000 a year (or 12% of their average household income) on regular child care alone.
-Combined with the fact that many Americans are devoting 30% of their income to keeping a roof over their heads, and that’s 42% of all money earned gone.
+Millennial parents are spending about $10,000 a year (or 12% of their average household income) on childcare alone.
+Combine that expense with the fact that Americans are devoting 30% of their income to housing.
+That’s 42% of all money earned gone.

-College savings, on the other hand, are a priority for just 13% of this group despite the fact that the average total cost of a four-year degree from a public school is anticipated to be more than $205,000 by 2030.
+Saving for college, on the other hand, is currently a priority for only 13% of this group.
+Keep in mind that the average cost of a four-year degree from a public school is expected to be more than $205,000 by 2030.

 Of course, the cost of parenting extends beyond just dollars.
 Moms and dads are sacrificing a tremendous amount of their time, too.
 In fact, today’s parents are getting less than an hour (55 minutes to be exact) to themselves per day.

 This is not meant as an indictment.
-Rather, it’s an indication of how invested these parents are in making a positive and present impact in their children’s lives.
+Rather, it’s an indication of how invested these parents are in making a positive and present impact on their children’s lives.